 - Providing adequate training and supervision of staff in the disposal of sharps.

-- Issuing suitable protective gear to staff members who are called upon to handle waste which does or may contain sharps.
+- Issuing suitable personal protective equipment to staff members who handle waste which does or may contain sharps.

 - Maintaining a clean and safe workplace environment.